 Defining a Process¶

 Processes had to inherit the Process base class in SimPy 2.
-Subclasses had to implement at least a so called Process Execution Method (PEM) and in most cases __init__().
+Subclasses had to implement at least a so called Process Execution Method (PEM) (which is basically a generator function) and in most cases __init__().
 Each process needed to know the Simulation instance it belonged to.
 This reference was passed implicitly in the procedural API and had to be passed explicitly in the object-oriented API.
 Apart from some internal problems, this made it quite cumbersome to define a simple process.

-Processes were started by passing the Process and the generator returned by the PEM to either the global activate() function or the corresponding Simulation method.
+Processes were started by passing the Process and a generator instance created by the generator function to either the global activate() function or the corresponding Simulation method.

-A process in SimPy 3 can be defined by any Python generator function (no matter if it’s defined on module level or as an instance method).
-Hence, they are now just called process functions.
-They usually require a reference to the Environment to interact with, but this is completely optional.
+A process in SimPy 3 is a Python generator (no matter if it’s defined on module level or as an instance method) wrapped in a Process instance.
+The generator usually requires a reference to a Environment to interact with, but this is completely optional.

 SimPy Keywords (hold etc.)¶

 In SimPy 2, processes created new events by yielding a SimPy Keyword and some additional parameters (at least self).
 These keywords had to be imported from SimPy.Simulation* if they were used.
 Internally, the keywords were mapped to a function that generated the according event.